Taking the stadium tour of Old Trafford at Manchester United really brings home the fact…

 A Tour and a Game at Leeds United FC

-With Leeds United now in the Premier League, it’s among the places I most recommend getting to for a game.
+Leeds is an exciting place to catch some football and among the places I most recommend getting to for a game.
 Here’s a report from my trip there on New Year’s Day, 2018.

 I had been to Leeds before — a none-too-thrilling 1-0 victory over Preston North End a few years back.
 And I was impressed — by the ground, the city, and the fans if not the action on the pitch.